 Each Six-Week course is $70.
 All classes meet in the Kaul Hall Forum Classroom.
-Classes will not meet the week of April 14, 2014 due to the Easter holiday.
+Classes will not meet the week of November 24, due to the Thanksgiving holiday.

 Tai Chi is a series of slow dance-like movements designed to promote balance, flexibility and coordination.
 Sometimes viewed as a moving mediation, it has been used for stress management, concentration and general relaxation.
 It has also been recognized as a valid therapy by the American Arthritis Association.
 Please join us for one or both sessions on offer this semester.

 Hell and Literature Tuesdays: September 16, 23, 30; October 7, 14, 21, 2014 | 10:00 to 11:45 a.m.

 Join us as we examine the idea and expression of Hell throughout foundational works of literature, from Dante’s Inferno through Sartre’s No Exit.
 We will tackle the idea through its explication in near-eastern, classical, and Judeo-Christian works.
 Also discussed will be the works of Milton, Goethe, Blake, and more.
 This will be a lecture format with no required outside reading.